LeoQK/academic-kickstart/content/author/admin/_index.md

 +++

-I am a graduate student in Conflict Management and Economics at the [Johns Hopkins University School of Advanced International Studies (SAIS)](https://www.sais-jhu.edu/).
-I am interested in technology's potential to advance how humans learn, cooperate and adapt.
-To supply skills needed to leverage this potential, I started a student-to-student education platform, [SAIS S2S Technology](https://saiss2stechnology.com/).
+I’m a Research Fellow in the Conflict Management department at the [Johns Hopkins University School of Advanced International Studies (SAIS)](https://www.sais-jhu.edu/).
+I want to understand how we can best educate generalists for an era shaped by autonomous technologies.

-At SAIS, I also developed and co-teach a short course, [Computational Applications to Policy and Strategy (CAPS)](https://github.com/capsseminar), which explores the fictional role and skill set of a Forward Deployed Policy Engineer.
-I am grateful that CAPS is mentored by former Under Secretary of State for Civilian Security, Democracy and Human Rights, [Sarah Sewall](https://kissinger.sais-jhu.edu/sewall.html).
-In addition, I work as a research assistant for Professor [Sinisa Vukovic](https://www.sais-jhu.edu/sinisa-vukovic) at SAIS and Professor [Brian Gunia](https://carey.jhu.edu/faculty-research/faculty-directory/brian-gunia-phd/) at Johns Hopkins.
-Previously, I studied philosophy of language at [LMU Munich](https://www.philosophie.uni-muenchen.de/index.html).
-For a while, I worked as an [actor](https://www.muenchner-kammerspiele.de/inszenierung/mutter-courage-und-ihre-kinder) in German theater.

-After graduating from SAIS in May 2019, I plan to continue working on projects that combine technology and global policy and promote an open and stable world.
+At SAIS, I started the [Computational Applications to Policy and Strategy (CAPS)]( https://github.com/capsseminar/Course-material) short course, teaching early-career policymakers through video games like [StarCraft II]( https://github.com/SAIS-S2S-Technology/Roadmap/blob/master/CAPS/CAPS_course_website.md) and the fictional role of a Forward Deployed Policy Engineer about the intersection of human and autonomous decision-making.
+My other research interests broadly concern organizational decision-making of non-state actors.

+In my spare time, I enjoy learning about product management, especially in education technology.
+I also like running through Washington, DC and watching StarCraft esports.

+I graduated with an M.A. in economics and conflict management from SAIS in May 2019.
+Before that, I studied comparative literature and philosophy at LMU Munich.